aridjayarecipes/cutesrecipes.web.app/content/post/2394-easiest-way-to-make-quick-cabbage-rolls.md

 Hey everyone, it's John, welcome to our recipe site.
 Today, I will show you a way to make a special dish, cabbage rolls.
 It is one of my favorites food recipes.
 For mine, I will make it a little bit unique.
 This will be really delicious.

 A cabbage roll is a dish consisting of cooked cabbage leaves wrapped around a variety of fillings.
 It is common to the cuisines of Central, Northern.
-This way the actual cabbage rolls stay moist and don&#39;t get burned.
+This way the actual cabbage rolls stay moist and don't get burned.
 I do parboil my cabbage, cutting a few leaves off at a time as they cook.

 Cabbage rolls is one of the most well liked of current trending meals in the world.
 It is appreciated by millions daily.
 It's simple, it's fast, it tastes yummy.
 Cabbage rolls is something that I've loved my whole life.
 They're nice and they look fantastic.